SJ-tech13/todoList-js-vanilla/README.md

 We Have Got Two Main Parts In Project, Active List & Done List.

-Before I Explain About Main Parts, I Wanna Tell You About Inputs👇 Whe Have Two inputs In There.
+Before I Explain About Main Parts, I Wanna Tell You About Inputs👇 We Have Two inputs In There.
 Search Input 👉 You Can Search Task From All Lists (Active List & Done List).
 Add Task Input 👉 Type Your Task Name And Click Accept Button, You Can Set Description Or Not.